This is when someone attempts to kill themselves

 - Pretty much the entire premise of the show Gravity, a drama/comedy about a support group for people who have made failed suicide attempts.
 The main character is widely known as the "Suicide Dummy" for driving his car off of a cliff - and accidentally landing it in the swimming pool of a passing cruise ship.

 - The short lived TV News Show Drama Live Shot had a character about to shoot himself in the head.
-We get a Gory Discretion Shot of a bullet cracking the glass on a picture on his wall, followed by the attempted suicide lamenting that "I missed.
+There's a Gory Discretion Shot of a bullet cracking the glass on a picture on his wall, followed by the attempted suicide lamenting that "I missed.
 How did I miss?"

 - In the Superman The Musical TV Special, Superman was depressed after Metropolis shunned him.
 So, he tried to kill himself by tying an anchor to himself and jumping off of a bridge.
-Did I mention that this is the 'Man of Steel'?
+Did anyone mention that this is the 'Man of Steel'?

 - In an episode of ER, a patient once came in after he Ate His Gun, but his aim was off, and instead of going through his brain, the bullet went out the back of his neck and left him alive.